anon-blue/anon.blue/README.txt

          gjvghjjjjjjjnnnmmmmhknkvgjgvjvgjhjbkblbjgvhdxgxdfgdxgvcnvhxffgxdgxdgbvb
 jgvhjjjjjjjjjjjjjgjhjgvjjbvjbvv    khbgjgfjfh,kokolhjhhhhhhhhhhhhhhhhhhhhhhh
-Foolish human,this is your computer,and I'm going to distory the world!
+Foolish humajgjdgazhangzibozuishuangjdajdajwakdng to distory the world!

 connecting to other computer ......